 The Voluntary Stewardship Program is a county-led alternative to regulation.
 Counties develop locally led work plans that use voluntary and incentive based tools to protect critical areas while keeping agriculture viable.
-Local stakeholders worked together to develop these work plans, monitor, and report the results.
-The Voluntary Stewardship Program is the how Walla Walla County can fulfill Washington State’s Growth Management Act (GMA) requirements for protecting critical areas, while still maintaining the viability of agriculture.
+Local stakeholders worked together to develop these work plans, monitor progress, and report the results.
+Under the Voluntary Stewardship Program, Walla Walla County can fulfill Washington State’s Growth Management Act (GMA) requirements for protecting critical areas while maintaining the viability of agriculture.

-Walla Walla County opted into the VSP process in 2012 and in 2016 the legislature fully funded VSP for the entire state.
+Walla Walla County opted into VSP in 2012 and in 2016 the legislature fully funded the program for the entire state.
 The county elected to have the Walla Walla County Conservation District direct the program.
-Under the VSP process, a local Watershed Work Group guided the development of the county work plan.
-The Work Group has representatives from the agriculture community (including livestock), tribal and environmental representatives, and other stakeholders.
+The VSP process calls for a local Watershed Work Group to guide the development of the county work plan.
+Our Work Group has representatives from the agriculture community (including livestock), tribal and environmental representatives, and other stakeholders.
 The county work plan includes, among other things, a list of the critical areas subject to VSP, an outreach plan, and benchmarks or goals for the county.

 Please go to the Resources page to see more details about the Walla Walla VSP Work Plan.

 The Voluntary Stewardship Program works under the assumption that complex environmental problems can be solved through voluntary cooperation rather than regulatory mandates.